Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 Sometimes it’s helpful to leave the audience with more questions than answers.

-Try Something Different:
+Try Something Different

-This may be the anti-tactic-tactic, but it’s still worth discussing since it does have a proven track record.
+This may be the anti-tactic tactic, but it’s still worth discussing since it does have a proven track record.

 If differentiation is the key to curing inattention blindness, then the best cure for the endless scroll is something unexpected, something a little weird, something different.

-If every haircare brand is producing ad creative about how shiny and clean it will make your hair, then they all begin to look the same and users will scroll right on by.
+If every haircare brand is producing ad creative about how shiny and clean it will make your hair, then they all begin to look the same, and users will scroll right on by.

-If we were to distill it into a formulaic approach, the easiest way to achieve different would be to take inventory of what your competitors are producing, what it looks like, feels like, sounds like, etc. Then do the opposite.
+If we were to distill it into a formulaic approach, the easiest way to achieve difference would be to take inventory of what your competitors are producing, what it looks like, feels like, sounds like, etc. Then do the opposite.
 Or maybe something less like what they’re doing.
 This can be in regard to colors being used, or even what value proposition they’re offering.

 Ok, You Can Stop!

 While there are a number of ways to approach ad creative, it’s important to understand the goals and intentions of each and every ad we put out in the world.
+If it’s unclear to you, the creator, it’s likely going to be unclear to the user as well.

 As always, the second best course of action to building ad creative is to test and adjust.
 The first best course of action is partnering with NoGood.